-In kraft pulp mills, black liquor is burned in a recovery boiler to recover the spent pulping chemicals and to produce steam and electrical power for use in various processes.
-The combustion results in the formation of molten smelt at the bottom of the boiler that consists of mainly Na2CO3 and Na2S, with a small amount of Na2SO4, NaCl and potassium salts.
+n kraft pulp mills, black liquor is burned in a recovery boiler to recover the spent pulping chemicals and to produce steam and electrical power for use in various processes.
+The combustion results in the formation of molten smelt at the bottom of the boiler that consists of mainly sodium carbonate (Na2CO3) and sodium sulfide (Na2S), with a small amount of sodium sulfate (Na2SO4), sodium chloride (NaCl), and potassium salts.
 Molten smelt flows out of the boiler at 800°C to 850°C through several smelt spouts at a flow rate of 0.7 to 1.3 L/s per spout.
-As the smelt stream emerges from the spout trough, it is shattered by a steam jet into small, discrete droplets before falling into the dissolving tank underneath (Figure 1).
+As the smelt stream emerges from the spout trough, it is shattered by a steam jet into small, discrete droplets before falling into the dissolving tank underneath (Fig. 1).
 The droplets interact with water or weak wash in the dissolving tank and dissolve.
 The resulting solution (green liquor) is subsequently causticized with lime to produce white liquor for reuse in the pulping process.